-Ann C. O’Brien is an executive-level business professional with more than 30 years of experience in strategic planning, execution, and financial management in the health care, higher education, and nonprofit fields.
-She is also involved in numerous philanthropic endeavors serving children and those living in poverty.
+Ann C. O’Brien is an executive-level business professional with more than 30 years of experience in strategic planning, execution and financial management in the health care, higher education and nonprofit fields.
+She is also involved in numerous philanthropic endeavors serving girls, children and people living in poverty.

-Ms. O’Brien was an executive in the health care management advisory practice of a big four accounting and consulting firm for more than 15 years.
-In that role, she led strategic and business planning engagements for large academic medical centers, hospitals, and physician practices involving integrated health system development, financial management, and physician practice management.
+For more than 15 years, Ann was an executive in the health care management advisory practice of a Big Four accounting and consulting firm.
+In that role, she led strategic and business planning engagements for large academic medical centers, hospitals and physician practices involving integrated health system development, financial management and physician practice management.

-Most recently, Ms. O’Brien was the Vice President at Grants Plus, a fundraising and grant-seeking firm serving the nonprofit community.
-In her role, she was responsible for all business operations including human resources, budgeting and financial management, information technology, and business planning.
-Prior to her time at Grants Plus, she served as a program director for the Center for Innovation and Growth at Baldwin-Wallace College, President and Board Member of Rainbow Babies and Children’s Foundation, and Finance Director for the eastern region of Cleveland Clinic Health System.
+Most recently, Ann was the vice president at Grants Plus, a fundraising and grant-seeking firm serving the nonprofit community.
+In her role, she was responsible for all business operations including human resources, budgeting and financial management, information technology and business planning.
+Prior to her time at Grants Plus, she served as a program director for the Center for Innovation and Growth at Baldwin Wallace University, the president and a board member of the Rainbow Babies & Children’s Foundation and the finance director for the eastern region of the Cleveland Clinic Health System.

-Ms. O’Brien has served on the Boards of numerous nonprofit organizations and is currently on the Boards of Directors of the Saint Luke’s Foundation and Deaconess Foundation.
-She holds an MPA from Harvard University’s School of Government and a BSFS in international politics and economics from Georgetown University’s School of Foreign Service.
+Ann has served on the boards of numerous nonprofit organizations and is currently on the board of directors for both the Saint Luke’s Foundation as well as the Deaconess Foundation.
+She holds a master’s degree in public administration from Harvard University’s Kennedy School of Government and a bachelor’s degree in international politics and economics from Georgetown University’s Walsh School of Foreign Service.

-She lives in Cleveland, Ohio with her husband, Robert, and has three adult children, who live and work in different parts of the country.
+Ann lives in Cleveland with her husband, Robert, and has three adult children.